KenT2/pipresents-beep/README.md

       sudo apt-get install python3-pexpect
       sudo pip3 install evdev
       sudo pip3 install python-vlc
+      python3 -m pip install DRV2605

+Buster now comes with Firefox installed but Pi Presents requires the chromium browser which has been deleted from the distribution because it is no longer having security updates.
+You have two choices of chromium browser.
+You will need the hardware accelerated browser to play videos in the browser and possibly for complex web sites, otherwise use the software accelerated browser which was updated more recently.

+a.
+If you wish to use the software accelerated browser:

+	 sudo apt install chromium-driver

+b.
+If you wish to use the hardware accelerated browser:

+	sudo apt install chromium-chromedriver

 The Python 2 versions of these packages can be left installed